allan-bonadio/squishy_electron_4/docGen/docSrc/gettingStarted/gettingStarted.md

 ## Integration

-Integration means solving Schrodinger's Equation for each time step, to get the shape of the electron wave.
+Integration means solving Schrodinger's Equation for each time step, to see how the electron wave changes over time.
 This might be limited by how fast your machine is.
 <img src=setIntegration2.png />